shubham29x5/Honeypot-HIDPS/apache_mian/README.md

 loop.sh will detect script in access.log and forward the IP. (basic detection)

-python file will actually detect the xss using ML. (advance detection)
+python file in XSS analysis will actually detect the xss using ML. (advance detection)

 run backup.sh to keep the backup.